This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • When the chocolate and butter are completely melted, set it aside to cool slightly,

-• Add the eggs to a medium bowl and beat with an electric mixer for 30 seconds.
-Add the sugar and vanilla extract.
-Beat for 3 to 5 minutes until it is pale yellow in color and slightly thickened (this step will give the brownies a fudgier texture).
+• Crack the eggs into a medium bowl and beat with an electric mixer for 30 seconds.
+Add the sugar and vanilla, then continue beating for 3 to 5 minutes, until the mixture is pale, slightly thickened, and falls from the beaters in ribbons that slowly dissolve back into the bowl.
+This step helps the brownies bake up fudgy instead of cakey.

-• Stir the melted chocolate mixture into the egg mixture.
-Sift the flour, cocoa powder, and salt over the egg mixture and stir it until well combined.
+• Sift the flour, cocoa powder, and salt over the egg mixture and stir it until well combined.

 • Pour the brownie batter into the pan and spread it out evenly with the back of a spoon.